 The opening title card reads: On Saturday 14th February 1900 a party of schoolgirls from Appleyard College picnicked at Hanging Rock near Mt.
 Macedon in the state of Victoria.
 During the afternoon, several members of the party disappeared without trace…” Author Joan Lindsay’s original novel with the same title was adapted into this film included on Steven Schneider’s list of “1001 Movies You Must See Before You Die.”
 Lindsay’s real-life friends attested to the peculiar fact that watches and clocks would inexplicably stop when she was in their vicinity.
 This phenomenon was weaved throughout the film’s storyline.

-An outcast teenage girl is almost finished with fourth and final year of being an outcast in her high school.
+An outcast teenage girl is almost finished with fourth and final year of high school.
 At home, her religious fanatic mother instills a fear and shame against all things sex-related, which cause confusion and anger when it comes to dealing with puberty.
 When things get out of control, the young woman takes matters into her own hands and seeks revenge for her torment.
 A 1970s John Travolta can be found in this R-rated high school horror film.

 When a transfer student arrives on a new campus, infested with bullies, he must protect his own survival by making smart moves.
 Not before long, he meets a familiar face who saved him in a fight at a previous school.
 This new friend does what he can to save the new student from the bullies’ terror, until his own girlfriend falls into the mix.
 Then it’s everyone out for themselves.
 High school students fight a corrupt academic administration, complicated romantic relationships and the need for revenge in this thrilling horror.